briandigital/bd4/portfolio/04-web-app-case-study.md

 ## What’s the customer problem?

 Training budgets are always the first professional resource to be cut.
-Designers need low-cost options for on-site training, to reduce the monetary and time- away costs of attending conferences and workshops.
-Many are turning to web- based materials.
+Designers need low-cost options for in-office training, to reduce the monetary and time-away costs of attending conferences and workshops.
+Many are turning to web-based materials.
 UIE has the best presenters and topics, but at the time only offered live webinars, and on-off recording availability for attendees.

 ## What were the business considerations?

 UIE had a significant number of recordings, but no way to monetize them.
-Sources like lynda.com were growing in popularity.
+Sources like Lynda.com were growing in popularity.
 The time was right for UIE to step into this market.
 Aside from shopping cart functionality, UIE had never before built a web app internally.
 I needed to bring in experienced contractors to build a critical element of UIE’s future revenue on a tight budget.
-A fully-custom solution was cost- prohibitive, so I assembled a team to create a custom app atop of the Expression Engine platform.
+A fully-custom solution was cost-prohibitive, so I assembled a team to create a custom app atop of the Expression Engine platform.
 That reduced our functionality capabilities out of the gate, and I began the design from within those constraints.

 ## Examples
 ![img]